xcart/xcart-docs/_pages/kb_en/general_setup/backup-restore/backup.md

 To make the process of creating a full store backup more convenient and straighforward you can use a special [Backup Master](https://market.x-cart.com/addons/backup-master.html "Files and Database Backup") addon that facilitates both a database and a full store files backup in one click.

-To install the addon go to the Addons section of the Admin area and follow the procedure described in {% link "Activating and deactivating addons" ref_uEnDBBA7 %}.
-Once installed open the module settings page to configure the method of a backup.
+To install the addon, go to the **My addons** section of the Admin area and follow the procedure described in {% link "Activating and Deactivating Addons" ref_uEnDBBA7 %}.
+Once the addon has been installed, open the addon settings page to configure the backup method.

 ![backup-module.png]({{site.baseurl}}/attachments/ref_1kRBEegE/backup-module.png)

-You can choose between the following methods:
+You can choose one of the following methods:
 * ZipArchive class biult into PHP
 * Linux Shell commands
 * Linux Shell commands (without compression)